CSaiKiran8/Blog-Frontend/README.md

 # Blog-Frontend
 This project enables you to Post blogs with images to your friends.

-The backend repository for the project Blog-App is https://github.com/CSaiKiran8/Blog-Backend
+The backend repository for the project BlogApp is https://github.com/CSaiKiran8/Blog-Backend